-I will start by showing you how to make a simple DIY Burlap Fall sign.
-If you don’t already have one here is a tutorial for the simple DIY ladder we made a couple of years ago for less than $10.
+If you don’t already have a wooden ladder here is a tutorial for the simple DIY ladder we made a couple of years ago for less than $10.
 Its been so many rooms of our home its time to make a second one.

 Besides the ladder you will need the following supplies:

 2.5 Yards of burlap (at least 10″ wide)

 Pink acrylic paint, small brush

 Large eyed needle and twine

 DIY Fall Porch Sign Burlap Panels

 Begin by measuring the width of the ladder rungs.
 Write down the size of panel you need to hang across (width) and between (length) each ladder rung.
 Measure and cut the panel to size for your ladder, decide how much fabric tyou need for each banner, and include enough for a folded hem.

 Begin by measuring the width of your ladder rungs, and decide how wide you want your panels to be.
 I cut my panels 10″ by 20″.
 This filled the width of the narrowest rung and gave me enough burlap to wrap the burlap around the rung, and make a hem at the bottom.